Arc Flash Hazard/Coordination Study & Safety Training

 - Who will tell an injured employee’s family the employee won’t be coming home because the label was wrong?

 When it comes to employee safety and OSHA compliance it is much more complicated than just checking the box saying you have had an Arc Flash Analysis done.
 Remember the old saying: “You get what you pay for.” is more like “If you don’t pay for it, you won’t get it!”

 Do You Know The Hazard That Lurks in Your Facility's Electrical System?

 Knowing that your facility has the best electrical safety plan is vital to the safety of your facility’s maintenance staff and outside contractors.
 OSHA is enforcing ever more strictly Arc Flash safety and compliance.
 With fines, for non-compliance, reaching 100’s of thousands of dollars.
-Industrial Maintenance & Automation has the expertise and experience to determine the level of Arc Flash hazard your employees are exposed to and the capability to analysis and make recommendations to reduce the hazard where possible.
+IMA Industrial Contractors has the expertise and experience to determine the level of Arc Flash hazard your employees are exposed to and the capability to analysis and make recommendations to reduce the hazard where possible.
 By not performing an Arc Flash analysis your facility may not be compliant with industry safety standards and placing maintenance personnel in harm’s way without the proper Personal Protective Equipment (PPE) required by OSHA 1910 Sub Part S. It is paramount that you address your Arc Flash Safety Program if you answer “No” or “Not Sure” to any of the questions below.